Bumming Around Texas in the Sunshine!

 It was almost 1100 local time when I finally headed out of the lot for the day’s drive to Laredo, TX.
 It was another perfect day to wander the back roads of Texas, and I greatly enjoyed the drive.

 I passed through my second Border Patrol checkpoint and after assuring them I was a US citizen and that I was alone, I was instructed to have a nice day.
 And so I did!

 Much of the day’s drive was very near the Mexican border.
 I was surprised that I saw no Border Patrol vehicles along my drive except at the checkpoint.
 Usually in these parts I see several during a day’s drive.

 The view certainly didn’t change much.
 The drive was again through the Texas brush country and believe me, brush country is brush country – it doesn’t change other than hills or flats and it all looks pretty much the same.

 So what’s the big attraction?
 Brush country is very lightly peopled and it offers a wonderful feeling of solitude.
-‘Til I got to Eagle Pass during today’s drive I saw only the occasional small town the past two days.
+‘Til I got to Eagle Pass during the day’s drive I saw only the occasional small town the past two days.
 And of course all that ended as I neared Laredo.
 Arriving in Laredo for the first time ever that day, I was reminded of my first drive through El Paso.
 Both are big cities with lots and lots of people and traffic – and I was surprised by the size of both.
 I don’t particularly like being in either of them.
 But there I was in El Paso for the night Friday and the great metropolis of Laredo that day.

 I pulled into one of several Walmarts in Laredo about 1445 local time.